h3nnn4n/Rust-TypeScript-Wasm-Template/Readme.md

 ## License

-Check the _LICENSE_ file for more information.
+This is available under the MIT-0 license.
+See [LICENSE](LICENSE) for more information.

+TLDR: Use it for whatever you wan't, don't bother with attribution.